 Stepping Into the Unknown: The Discomfort and Joy of Learning.

 Right now, I’m watching module 6 out of 12, and the topic is the Central Limit Theorem.
 Sounds pretty straightforward, right?
 Well, not quite.
-As I listen and realize I don’t understand every single step, I feel a wave of discomfort rising.
+As I listen and realize I don’t understand every single step, I feel discomfort rising inside.
 Especially because it involves complex mathematic formulas that I haven’t heard of since high school, more than 30 years ago!!
-I experience physical discomfort and a major need to switch tabs and do something else.
+So because of this experience, I feel a need to switch tabs and do something else (distraction from the heavy task).
 And, full disclosure, that “something else” became writing this post, a very conscious distraction, LOL!

-Ironically, writing Newsletters and Blogs have often induced similar emotions of resistance, but these now seem like a grain of sand in comparison to the large rock in front of me right now.
+Ironically, writing Newsletters and Blogs have often induced similar emotions of resistance as it can be difficult to sit down and share my experiences with thousands of musicians, but these now seem like a grain of sand in comparison to the rock in front of me right now.
 I’m glad to be very conscious about my own choice in this, because I really want to learn statistics, and I look forward to moving ahead, despite the inevitable resistance on the way necessary to grow and challenge my perceptions and current status.

 They often face the same inner resistance I’m feeling now.
 But they get through it in great ways, gaining a deep embodied understanding of how the body works in relation to playing and singing, something that transforms not just performance, but also teaching and health.